bigopensky/web-harvester/eco-worms-harvester/README.md

 * -c --get-children ID
   Get subsequent taxa fo a specific AphiaID

-Due to it's Q&D role for the adustment of the hierarchie is made on distinct taxonomic levels
+Due to it's Q&D role the adustment of the hierarchie is made on the distinct taxonomic levels:

 KINDOM, PHYLUM, ORDER, CLASS, FAMILY, GENUS, SPECIES